ubaldot/defrecs/README.md

 paradigm used for example by Simulink.
 Here, we wish that developer still thinks in terms of "connecting blocks" but instead of generating code from them, they directly C-code them.
-Note that within this framework advanced coding skills should not be required, especially in the application layer.
+Note that within this framework advanced coding skills should not be required.

 The proposed framework separates the application and the platform layers.
 The aim is to make the application as portable as possible and the platform as